Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Introduction

 Our system model consists of four main modules, namely, \begin{inparaenum}[(a)] \item an input queue equipped with a finite buffer, \item a buffer management module which performs admission control \item a scheduler module which decides which of the pending packets should be processed, and \item a processing element (PE), which performs the processing of a packet. \end{inparaenum}

-We divide time into discrete cycles, where each cycle consists of three steps: \begin{inparaenum}[(i)] \item The {\em transmission} step, in which fully-processed packets leave the queue, \item the {\em arrival} step, in which new packets may arrive, and the buffer management module decides which of them should be retained in the queue, and which of the currently buffered packets should be pushed-out and dropped, and finally \item the {\em processing} step, in which the scheduler assigns a single packet for processing by the PE, which in turn processes the packet. \end{inparaenum}
+We divide time into discrete cycles, where each cycle represents a fixed time slot, and consists of three steps: \begin{inparaenum}[(i)] \item The {\em transmission} step, in which fully-processed packets leave the queue, \item the {\em arrival} step, in which new packets may arrive, and the buffer management module decides which of them should be retained in the queue, and which of the currently buffered packets should be pushed-out and dropped, and finally \item the {\em processing} step, in which the scheduler assigns a single packet for processing by the PE, which in turn processes the packet. \end{inparaenum}

 We consider a sequence of unit-size packets arriving at the queue.
 Upon its arrival, the characteristic of each packet may be \emph{known} - in which case we refer to the packet as a {\em $K$-packet} (i.e., known packet); or \emph{unknown} - in which case we refer to the packet as a {\em $U$-packet} (i.e., unknown packets).
 We let $M$ denote the maximum number of $U$-packets that may arrive in any single cycle.
+We focus our attention on the case where $M>0$, unless specifically stated otherwise.

-Each arriving packet $p$ has some \begin{inparaenum} [(1)] \item required number of processing cycles ({\em work}), $w(p) \in \set{1,...,W}$, and \item intrinsic benefit ({\em profit}) $v(p) \in \set{1,...,V}$\end{inparaenum}.
-To simplify the expressions throughout the paper, we assume that both $V$ and $W$ are powers of 2.\footnote{Our results degrade by a mere constant factor otherwise.} We use the notation {\em $(w,v)$-packet} to denote a packet with work $w$ and profit $v$.
+Each arriving packet $p$ has some \revchangetwo{ \begin{inparaenum} [(1)] \item intrinsic benefit (\emph {profit}) $v(p) \in \set{1,\dots,V}$, and \item required number of processing cycles (\emph {work}), $w(p) \in \set{\minWork, \minWork+1, \dots ,W}$.
+Unless explicitly stated otherwise, we consider the most general case, namely, $\minWork = 1$. \end{inparaenum} } To simplify the expressions throughout the paper, we assume that both $V$ and $W$ are powers of 2.\footnote{Our results degrade by a mere constant factor otherwise.} We use the notation {\em $(w,v)$-packet} to denote a packet with work $w$ and profit $v$.
+We note that the {\em uniform} case where all packets require the same amount of work, and all packets have the same profit, is trivial, since the simple run-to-completion policy is optimal.
+We therefore focus our attention on non-uniform traffic.

 In our model, similarly to~\cite{Shpiner}, upon processing a $U$-packet for the first time, its properties become known.
 We therefore refer to such a first processing cycle of a $U$-packet as a {\em parsing cycle}.
 Non-parsing cycles where the processor is not idle are referred to as {\em work cycles}.